dhense177/Modeling_Lung_Cancer_Risk/README.md

 The model which minimizes the BIC is comprised of features:
 * Adult Daily Smoking % Estimates
-* Days of Harmful PM 2.5
+* Days of Harmful PM 2.5 Levels
 * Air Quality Index Levels
 * Mean Radon Levels